 Having a baby who cries a lot can take its toll on everyone in the family, when they crying doesn’t stop, finding the reason for their crying and how to help relieve them can be tricky and stressful.
-We have compiled a list of 10 things to try when the crying doesn’t stop.
+Here is a list I’ve compiled of 10 things to try when the crying doesn’t stop.

 It is important to remember that all babies are different and what works for one doesn’t necessarily work for another but these ideas seem to help many of our clients.

 Massaging your baby’s tummy has been well documented to help with their wind/constipation and general digestive discomforts.
 It is best not to massage during an episode of crying but I suggest massaging your baby’s tummy 3 times during the day to help prevent the build-up of gas which can lead to a bloated/hard and uncomfortable tummy by late afternoon and early evening.
 If you would like to learn more click to read Massage to help Colic.